OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 **Sample query:**
 `"Custom_Text:@oh_internal_id@","Priority:@priority@"`

-> 📝 Target Search Query is not case sensitive.
+> **Note**: Target Search Query is not case sensitive.
 If there are multiple values having difference in only cases, then it will pick the first entity based on the input provided (in case the user has enabled the option "Continue with the first entity found")

 **The above mentioned target search query works for all the entities except the Test Group entity.
 For Test Group entity, refer to the below section.**